ayaweeb/ayaweeb/README.md

 - :bulb: **Learning Always**: I’m constantly experimenting with new technologies and striving to make my projects more efficient and user-friendly.

 ## :mailbox: How to Reach Me
-Feel free to connect with me via Discord (lovely._aya) or check out some of my pinned repositories below to see what I'm working on.
+Feel free to connect with me via Discord (ayamwahh_) or check out some of my pinned repositories below to see what I'm working on.
 Let's collaborate and build something amazing together!

 Thanks for stopping by! :cherry_blossom::sparkling_heart: